rconforti97/ITCS5156-Project/README.md

-# Identifying handwritren numbers using Machine Learning
+# Identifying handwrittren numbers using Machine Learning
 I am Rachel Conforti this project is for ITCS5156 - Applied Machine Learning taken in Spring 2022 at University of North Carolina at Charlotte.
 This is a 8-week accelerated course.

 # Dataset: